 Cheoah River • Cherohala Skyway • Tail of the Dragon

-Robbinsville • Stecoah • Topoco • Santeetlah • Fontana Village
+Robbinsville • Stecoah • Tapoco • Santeetlah • Fontana Village

-Western North Carolina’s Graham County is boarded by several large mountain ranges in the southwestern Blue Ridge Mountains.
+Western North Carolina's Graham County is bordered by several large mountain ranges in the southern Blue Ridge Mountains.
 The Great Smoky Mountains to the north, the Snowbird Mountains to the southwest, the Unicoi Mountains to the west and the Nantahala Mountains to the southeast.
-The Cheoah Mountains lie throughout the center of the Graham County, a land of beauty and natural resource with both man-made and natural wonders.
+Graham County is a land of beauty and natural resource with both man-made and natural wonders and the Cheoah Mountains throughout the center of the county.

 Robbinsville is the county seat and largest community in Graham County.
 Most claim Robbinsville was named after Senator James L. Robinson of Macon County North Carolina; some believed the name may have been derived from Mr. Robbins of Clay County, North Carolina who taught at the first school.

 Robbinsville was incorporated in 1883, the previous residents where the Cherokee dating back to the early 1500's.
 One native resident was the Great Chief Junaluska leader of the Snowbird Clan of the Cherokee.
 He was given honor as the man who fought alongside President Andrew Jackson at the battle of Horseshoe Bend.
 Other Cherokee and Creek fought in the alongside the United States Government as well against a separate band of the Creek Nation called the "Red Sticks".In 1838 Chief Junaluska and all the Cherokee People the U.S. Government could round up in the Blue Ridge Mountain region were subjected to removal from their homelands and forced west along what became the "Trail of Tears," to a reservation in Oklahoma.
 Nearly 2,000 Cherokee died during the exodus.